Tax matters. It helps to fund vital public goods and services and when paid fairly, it ensures a level playing field for businesses large and small.

 The Fair Tax Mark certification scheme was launched in February 2014 and seeks to encourage and recognise organisations that pay the right amount of corporation tax at the right time and in the right place.
 It’s the only scheme of its kind in the UK, bridging the gap between corporate responsibility and the wider tax justice movement.

 – We work with technical experts and other stakeholders to outline the standards that businesses need to reach in order to become Fair Tax accredited

 – We work with businesses of all sizes, from independent high street shops to large multinationals, to help them achieve those standards

 – We work to raise public awareness of the Fair Tax Mark and accredited businesses in order to bring Fair Tax businesses and consumers together

 – We provide bespoke research and advisory services

-The Fair Tax Mark is published by Fair Tax Mark Ltd, a not-for-profit Community Benefit Society registered under the Industrial and Provident Societies Act (Registration: 32308R).
-You can learn more about our staff and board here.
-We also have a Technical Advisory Group that helps to develop our assessment criteria.
+The Fair Tax Mark is published by Fair Tax Foundation Limited, a not-for-profit Community Benefit Society registered under the Industrial and Provident Societies Act (Registration: 32308R).

 When we launched in 2014, we gave interested people the opportunity to become investor members.
 It’s thanks in large part to their support and contributions that the Fair Tax Foundation exists today.
 We’re not currently accepting new investors.
 If you’d like to be kept up-to-date on this, please be sure to sign up to our mailing list.

 The majority of the Fair Tax Foundation’s income is derived from trading activity and the assessment and licensing of business to our accreditation standards; however, grant funding has also made a significant contribution to our growth and impact.